When Is the Best Time to Sell a House in Dallas?

 Dallas housing trends

-The “months of inventory” for Dallas is at about one month, meaning it would take one month for currently-listed homes to sell given the sales pace the area is experiencing.
+The “months of inventory” for Dallas is at about four months, meaning it would take four months for currently-listed homes to sell given the sales pace the area is experiencing.

 If an area has more months’ supply, six, for example, the inventory is typically considered more balanced and associated with moderate price appreciation.
-A lower number of months will typically push prices up more rapidly, which is what the Dallas housing market has been experiencing.
+A lower number of months will typically push prices up more rapidly.
 We’ll look at housing inventory needs again in our Dallas selling trends section below.

 The growing population and rising home values have many Dallas area homeowners wondering if now is a good time to sell.
 If you’re considering a home sale, listing your property in the best month can help you close faster or make more money.